The Pony Express was more than twice as fast as its competitors.

 Mail was carried in a specially designed saddlebag.

-To cut down on weight and facilitate swift horse and rider changes, the Pony Express used a special type of mailbag known as a “mochila”—the Spanish word for knapsack.
+To cut down on weight and facilitate swift horse and rider changes, the Pony Express used a special type of mailbag known as a “mochilla”—the Spanish word for knapsack.
 This consisted of a leather cover that was draped over the saddle and held in place by the rider’s weight.
 It featured four padlocked pockets—three for mail and one for the rider’s timecard—and was capable of holding up to 20 pounds of cargo.
-At each relief station, riders would simply grab the mochila off one mount and then throw it over the next, allowing them to switch horses in the span of just two minutes.
+At each relief station, riders would simply grab the mochilla off one mount and then throw it over the next, allowing them to switch horses in the span of just two minutes.

 Ordinary people almost never used the Pony Express.

 The speed of the Pony Express didn’t come cheap.
 In its early days the service cost $5 for every half-ounce of mail—the equivalent of some $130 today.
 Prices were later reduced to just $1, but they still remained too high for everyday mail.
-Instead, the service was mainly used to deliver newspaper reports, government dispatches and business documents, most of which were printed on tissue-thin paper to keep costs down.
+Instead, the service was mainly used to deliver newspaper reports, government dispatches and business documents, most of which were printed on tissue-thin paper to keep costs (and weight) down.

 One rider completed a 380-mile run in less than two days.

 In May 1860, Robert “Pony Bob” Haslam took off on the most legendary ride in Pony Express history.
 The 20-year-old was scheduled to make his usual 75-mile run from Friday’s Station east to Buckland Station in Nevada.
 Upon arriving at Buckland, however, he found that his relief rider was petrified of the Paiute Indians, who had been attacking stations along the route.
-When the other man refused to take the mail, Haslam jumped back in the saddle and rode on, eventually completing a 190-mile run before delivering his mochila at Smith’s Creek.
+When the other man refused to take the mail, Haslam jumped back in the saddle and rode on, eventually completing a 190-mile run before delivering his mochilla at Smith’s Creek.
 After a brief rest, he mounted a fresh horse and retraced his steps all the way back to Friday’s Station, at one point passing a relay outpost that had been burned by the Paiutes.
 By the time he finally returned to his home station, “Pony Bob” had traveled 380 miles in less than 40 hours—a Pony Express record.

 Riders didn’t have the deadliest job on the Pony Express.

 Pony Express riders had to deal with extreme weather conditions, harsh terrain and the threat of attacks by bandits and Indians, but life may have been even more dangerous for the stock keepers who manned the relief stations.
 Their outposts were usually crude, dirt floor hovels equipped with little more than sleeping quarters and corrals for the horses.
 Many were located in remote sections of the frontier, making them extremely vulnerable to ambush.
 Accounts differ, but Indians reportedly attacked or burned several relay stations during the Pyramid Lake War in the summer of 1860, killing as many as 16 stock hands.
-By contrast, only a handful of riders—six, according to the National Parks Service—died in the line of duty during the entire history of the Pony Express.
+By contrast, only a handful of riders—six, according to the National Park Service—died in the line of duty during the entire history of the Pony Express.